cockroachdb/docs/src/current/cockroachcloud/resource-usage-basic.md

 The amount of SQL CPU needed to execute this query is about 1.5 milliseconds.
 The network egress is also minimal, around 50 bytes.

-Most of the cost comes from 6 write requests to the storage layer with about 6KiB in request payload (plus some extra overhead).
+Most of the cost comes from 6 write requests to the storage layer with about 6 KiB in request payload (plus some extra overhead).
 The `INSERT` is first issued for the primary index on `k`, and then for the secondary index on `v`.
 Each of those writes is replicated 3 times to different storage locations, which is a total of 6 requests.
 All of these costs add up to a total number of RUs:

 1.5 SQL CPU milliseconds = 0.5 RU